IU-Capstone-Project-2025/open-labs-share/services/auth-service/AUTH_API_DOCUMENTATION.md

 }
 ```

+**Error Messages:**
+- "Token has expired"
+- "Token has been invalidated (user logged out)"
+- "Invalid token signature"
+- "Token validation failed"

 ---

 ### 5. User Logout

 **Endpoint:** `POST /logout`

-**Description:** Invalidates the current JWT token and logs out the user.
+**Description:** Invalidates the current JWT token by adding it to an in-memory blacklist.
+The token remains cryptographically valid but is rejected by the auth-service.

 **Headers:**